dominikzorgnotti/tce-demo-appliance/README.md

 - Read through the "Before you begin" section of the [documentation](https://tanzucommunityedition.io/docs/v0.12/vsphere/).
 - Prepare your vSphere environment as described (upload templates, create networks and accounts, ...)
 - From a networking (and firewall/security) perspective, please keep in mind that any reference to the "local bootstrap machine" is now meant for your TCE demo appliance
+- Deploy the appliance, either locally with fusion/workstation or on vSphere
+- Point your web browser to the installer port, default is <appliance_ip>:5555 for http and <appliance_ip>:5556

+## Good to know

+- After the initial deployment of the appliance, the installer will continue to run for one or two minutes.
+After the reverse proxy activiation the appliance is ready.
+- Once you select DHCP, the appliance will use the DHCP specified DNS server and ignore any values provided in the input field during deployment

+## Known Issues

+### Blank log output
+When launching the installation process over the secure port, the log output in the Web browser is blank but the installation will continue in the background.
+Workaround: You can monitor the progress from the shell (for instance via SSH) by using journalctl -fl or use the non-secure port to view the output.